 Jane Yu covers finance, education, manufacturing and professional services for the Orange County Business Journal.
 She can be reached at firstname.lastname@example.org.

-Huntington Beach-based insurance services company Confie has acquired four insurance brokers in three states.
+Huntington Beach-based insurance brokerage company Confie has acquired California Insurance Specialists on undisclosed terms.

 FINANCE: Latino market specialist now in 17 states

 Fast-growing insurance brokerage firm Confie is reportedly on the sales block.

 Irvine-based startup Pop raised $6 million in venture capital funding.